umbraco/UmbracoDocs/Reference/Config/umbracoSettings/index.md

 ## Scripting

-This is a legacy section which is used for the legacy Razor Macros (superceded by Partial View Macros in v4.10+), generally you won't need to modify this section.
+This is a legacy section which is used for the legacy Razor Macros (superseded by Partial View Macros in v4.10+), generally you won't need to modify this section.
 If you need custom razor macro converters you should use implementations of IRazorDataTypeModel instead of setting them in config.